 General Register Office (GRO)

-The duration of pregnancy from conception.
+The gestation period is the duration of pregnancy from conception.

-The person(s), normally one or both parents, who provide the registrar with the information required at the registration of a birth.
+An informant is the person(s), normally one or both parents, who provide the registrar with the information required at the registration of a birth.

-A pregnancy resulting in the birth of one or more live-born or stillborn children.
+Maternity refers to a pregnancy resulting in the birth of one or more live-born or stillborn children.
 The number of maternities represents the number of women giving birth rather than the number of babies born (live-born and stillborn).

-Population (Statistics) Act
+Population (Statistics) Acts

-Local authority employee responsible for the registration of births, deaths, marriages and civil partnerships.
+A registrar is a local authority employee responsible for the registration of births, deaths, marriages and civil partnerships.

-Statutory appointment with responsibility for the administration of the registration acts in England and Wales and other related functions as specified by the relevant legislation.
+A Registrar General is a person who, under a statutory appointment, has responsibility for the administration of the registration acts in England and Wales and other related functions as specified by the relevant legislation.

-Only birth born in a maternity.
+A singleton is the only birth born in a maternity.